-Its not always going to be clear why your dog is licking their paws after a walk but it is something that can often happen.
+It’s not always going to be clear why your dog is licking their paws but it is something that can often happen.
 We explore the reasons why and give some helpful advice to prevent excessive licking.

-Is it Normal For Dogs To lick Their Paws After A Walk
+Is it Normal For Dogs To Lick Their Paws?

-Dogs licking their paws is known as a common behaviour, especially after a walk.
-Dogs just like cats will clean themselves when they think it is necessary.
-Although it doesn’t seem like it dogs also have a hygiene standard built into them and this comes out when they start licking themselves.
+Paw licking is known as a common behavior, especially after a walk.
+Dogs, just like cats will clean themselves when they think it is necessary.
+Although it doesn’t seem so obvious dogs also have a hygiene standard built into them and this comes out when they start licking themselves.

-According to VetStreet this common behaviour can turn in to one which is unhealthy for your dog.
-There is a big difference between a dog that licks to clean or dry themselves and the need to excessively lick their paws.
-Excessive licking can lead to sore areas on their paws and might be the sign of something more painful than dirt.
-You should always expect your dog to lick their paws after a walk, especially if its muddy or wet.
-However it is still good to be vigilant as your may not realise how much your dog is licking and in some case chewing their paws.
+According to VetStreet, this common behavior can turn into one which is unhealthy for your dog.
+There is a big difference between a dog that licks to clean or dry itself and the need to excessively lick.
+Excessive licking can lead to sore areas on their paws and might be a sign of something more painful than dirt.
+You should always expect your dog to lick their paws after a walk, especially if it is muddy or wet.
+However, it is still good to be vigilant as you may not realize how much your dog is licking and in some cases chewing its paws.

 Common Reasons A Dogs Paws Might Hurt After A Walk

-Going for a walk is probably the most common place your dog will hurt their paws.
-If you think of your dogs paws like shoes you will realise how much they actually go through on a dog walk.
-Depending on the terrain your dogs paws can stand up to a lot, but that doesn’t mean they cant get hurt along the way.
-Here are some common reasons as to why your dogs paws might hurt after a walk.
+Going for a walk is probably the most common time your dog will hurt their paws.
+If you think of your dog’s paws like shoes you will realize how much they actually go through on a dog walk.
+Depending on the terrain your dog’s paws can stand up to a lot, but that doesn’t mean they can’t get hurt along the way.
+Here are some common reasons as to why your dog’s paws might hurt after a walk.

 Hot Surfaces – This is something that happens more in the summer as the pavements and ground heat up.
-Owners sometimes don’t realise the damage they can do to their dogs paws on hot days.
-You can inadvertently cause burn marks especially in younger dogs as their paws are much more tender than an adult dog.
-For advice on walking your dog in the summer time, check out our article “A Helpful Guide To Walking Your Dog in the Summer”.
+Owners sometimes don’t realize the damage they can do to their dog’s paws on hot days.
+You can inadvertently cause burn marks, especially in younger dogs as their paws are much more tender than an adult dog.
+For advice on walking your dog in the summertime, check out our article “A Helpful Guide To Walking Your Dog in the Summer”.
 One of the most common effects of walking on hot surfaces is cracked paws.
-Hot surfaces along with general wear can cause cracks to appear in the pads surface.
-If you dog starts licking excessively they may cause further damage by opening the crack up.
+Hot surfaces along with general wear can cause cracks to appear in the pad’s surface.
+If your dog starts licking excessively it may cause further damage by opening the crack up.

-Thorns and Brambles – Another common injury dogs can get when walking are thorn in their paw pads.
+Thorns and Brambles – Another common injury dogs can get when walking is a thorn in their paw pads.
 If your dog is anything like mine a thorn in his paw will stop him in his tracks.
-An over dramatic limp will happen and he will just stop until I’ve got it out, clever dog…or manipulative.
+An over-dramatic limp will happen and he will just stop until I’ve got it out, clever dog…or manipulative.
 If our walking in woodland or more rural settings bramble and thorns can occur fairly easily so it can be a good idea to encourage your dog not to run into the bushes.
-Thorns are easily removed, just make sure that you have got all the thorn and their is non still stuck inside your dogs paw pad.
+Thorns are easily removed, just make sure that you have got all the thorns and there is non still stuck inside your dog’s paw pad.
 Sometimes the excitement of being out and about will cause your dog to not notice a thorn and when they get home you find them licking their paws excessively after their walk.

-Injury Or Overuse – In some cases your dog may have just over used their paws and caused more of an aching feeling in them.
-Injury through overuse can occur more commonly in large breeds as there is more weight to bare when running around and jumping off things.
-Injuries such as sprains are random and can occur near to the end of a walk when your dog is feeling weaker and so cant take the full force of their own weight.
-You may not know if your dog has sprain their paw until you get open.
+Injury Or Overuse – In some cases, your dog may have just overused their paws and caused more of an aching feeling in them.
+Injury through overuse can occur more commonly in large breeds as there is more weight to bear when running around and jumping off things.
+Injuries such as sprains are random and can occur near the end of a walk when your dog is feeling weaker and so can’t take the full force of its own weight.
+You may not know if your dog has sprained their paw until you get open.
 However limping should usually be the first sign of an injury, but excessive licking is sure to be the second.